akeneo/pim-helpcenter/content/updates/2020-06/2-rules-updates.md

 If the rules are launched via the UI, the user who launched the rule(s) can directly access the job execution summary.

-If the rules are automatically launched (by a cron), the user must be granted the `view all jobs in process tracker` permission (ACL - role permissions).
+If the rules are automatically launched, you'll need to be granted the `View all jobs in process tracker` [permission](../articles/manage-the-interface-and-actions-accesses.html).

 ## Improvement of error messages during YML file import